5 Tricks to Make Intermittent Fasting Work Faster

 - Memory problems

-Both the keto diet and intermittent fasting work by helping lower insulin levels in the body.
+Both the keto diet and intermittent fasting work by helping lower Fat Storing Hormone levels in the body.
 As a result, this helps us avoid many of those common health issues listed above.
-When you limit carb intake with keto and then also incorporate periods of fasting during the day, you allow your body to calm down insulin production and have lower levels overall.
+When you limit carb intake with keto and then also incorporate periods of fasting during the day, you allow your body to calm down Fat Storing Hormone production and have lower levels overall.

 Here are some of the other major intermittent fasting benefits: